 There are many challenges ahead associated with the development of Ipswich.
 This document is the key strategy document that will help shape that development.
-We look forward to working with our partners to implement the strategy contained within the adopted Core Strategy and Policies document and this subsequent review.
+We look forward to working with our partners to implement the strategy contained within this document.
+Accompanying the adoption of this document, a Site Allocations and Policies Development Plan Document adds site-specific detail to the adopted strategy.